manuelscurti/manuelscurti.github.io/README.md

 This blog uses [`plainwhite` theme](https://github.com/samarsault/plainwhite-jekyll).
 I think it's great for its simplicity and minimalism.
 The only thing I modified to the original codebase, is the default mode, that now is set to dark mode.

-**A reminder to myself of the future**: in case you forgot how to tweak configuration parameters and stuff, check the README.md inside that repo.
+**A reminder to myself of the future**: in case you forgot how to tweak configuration parameters and stuff of the theme, check the README.md inside the `plainwhite` repo.

 ## Comments

 Commenting system is based on [utteranc.es](https://utteranc.es/).
 This system is based on GitHub issues, so make sure this repository stay public to work correctly.